veertuinc/anka-docs/content/en/docs/Getting Started/partials/_install-anka-cli.md

 ```shell
 anka version
 ```
-- Output should be similar to `Anka Build Basic version 2.1.2 (build 112)`.
+- The output should be similar to `Anka Build Basic version 2.1.2 (build 112)`.

 #### Activate your Anka license
 ```